 It’s a great question.

 I’ve thought about it a lot, and it turns out I really do love running.
-I never thought I’d say that — 30 year old me would think I’m nuts — but I truly enjoy it.
-I enjoyed the challenge of getting to where I was, I enjoyed the thrill of evading virtual zombies, and I liked that I could just run whenever life was getting too insane.
-Running is one of the best ways I’ve discovered to burn stress and I miss it terribly
+I never thought I’d say that — 30-year-old me would think I’m nuts — but I truly love it.
+I enjoyed the challenge of getting to where I was.
+I enjoyed the thrill of evading virtual zombies.
+And I liked that I could just run whenever life was getting too insane.
+Running is one of the best ways I’ve discovered to burn stress and I miss it terribly.

 That said other exercises — like swimming and biking — that are safer for my ankle.
 After spending a lot of time thinking about it, I’ve come up with a reasonable goal: I want to be able to jog.